xIves/scientific_programming/README.md

 ## Settings in VS Code

-The following must be defined in the VS Code Command Palette (CTRL + SHIFT + P)
+The following must be defined using the VS Code Command Palette (CTRL+SHIFT+P) or VS Code settings

 On GitHub Codespaces:
 * Python: Select Interpreter -> select your interpreter e.g. Python 3.10